chandella07/Netapp_Test_Automation/README.md

 This Framework contains automated test cases written in robotframework supported by custom python libraries.

-These Tests can be performed on newly deployed Netapp cluster to check if the cluster is deployed as per requirements/expectation.
+These tests can be performed on newly deployed Netapp cluster to check if the cluster is deployed as per requirements/expectation.

-current Testcases are based on netapp cli and supported with NetApp Release 8.3.2 It can support further releases as well, based on cli changes verifications need to be modified.
+Current testcases are based on netapp cli and supported with NetApp Release 8.3.2, It can support further releases as well, based on cli changes the test verifications need to be modified.

 Technologies
 ============